mrkkrp/markkarpov.com/tutorial/megaparsec.md

   parseError (FancyError o xs)
 ```

-One thing `parseError` allows you to do is to set error offset (that is,
+One thing `parseError` allows you to do is set the error offset (that is,
-position) to something else than current position in input stream.
-Let's
+position) to something other than the current position in the input stream.
-return to the example with rejecting results of parsing retroactively:
+Let's return to the example of rejecting parsing results retroactively:

 ```haskell
 withPredicate2